-Martha was the one that welcomed him, and Mary sat at his feet listening to him speak.
+Martha was the one that welcomed Him, and Mary sat at his feet listening to Him speak.
 Sure, Martha gets it a little bit wrong because she is anxious and worried about everything, and Jesus just wants to be with them.

 I now offer this as a reflection.
 First of all, think about the practicality of sharing a meal together.
 Are we hospitable?
 Do we invite people into our home?
 When is the last time you had someone in your home and shared a meal with them?
-Maybe it is time to do that – time to catch up with a friend that you have not done that within a long time.
+Maybe it is time to do that – time to catch up with a friend that you have not done that with in a long time.
 Time to do that for someone that needs it.
 That is lonely.

 Somebody that is going through a difficult time or grieving the loss of a loved one.
 There is nothing like going to somebody’s home that is just so warm and welcoming.
 I invite you as you do it to try and do it in a way that you are not anxious or worried about it.